ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/The_SEV_Handbook/en.md

-# The SEV Handbook
+# The SEV rating

-SEV is a measurement system used by the Nomination Assessment Team (*NAT*) to rate how relevant a [nomination reset](/wiki/Beatmap_ranking_procedure#nomination-resets) is to the evaluations of the [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators) (*BN*), providing both transparency and consistency.
-This measurement is split up into two values and displayed like: "Obviousness" / "Severity".
-Obviousness values range from 0 to 2, while severity values range from 0 to 3, making it a simple to understand and quick to use system.
+SEV is a measurement system used by the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team) (*NAT*) to rate how relevant a [nomination reset](/wiki/Beatmap_ranking_procedure#nomination-resets) is to the evaluations of the [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators) (*BN*), providing both transparency and consistency.
+This measurement is split up into two values and displayed as "*Obviousness/Severity*".
+Obviousness values range from 0 to 2, while severity values range from 0 to 3, making it a simple and quick way to understand the impact of nomination resets.

 ***Important to note:*** *A reset done to fix things which would be considered fine if left unfixed are always rated 0/0.
 This is to not discourage modding and applying improvements in [Qualified](/wiki/Beatmap/Category#qualified).*

 ## Disclaimers

-1. The SEV handbook is **NOT a guide**, it's a historical archive that's meant to aid understanding of SEV.
+1. This article is **NOT a guide**, it's a historical archive that's meant to aid understanding of SEV.
 2. All of the cases mentioned in [Common reset reasons](#common-reset-reasons) are **NOT examples**, they are real resets from the osu! game mode.
-3. The purpose of the handbook is **NOT to be strictly followed by NAT**, it's to give a point of reference for how the NAT has historically and statistically handled SEV ratings.
+3. The purpose of this article is **NOT to be strictly followed by the NAT**, it's to give a point of reference for how the NAT has historically and statistically handled SEV ratings.

 ## Obviousness and Severity